 - Director, Surgery, Seattle Cancer Care Alliance

-Surgical oncology, melanoma, breast cancer, thyroid, endocrine surgery, gastrointestinal cancers, pancreatic cancer, sarcoma
+Surgical oncology, melanoma, breast cancer, thyroid, endocrine surgery, gastrointestinal cancers and sarcoma

 Education And Training